-Coast Guard: 2 aboard crashed helicopter in Galveston Bay
+2 killed in military helicopter crash in Galveston Bay

-LA PORTE, Texas (AP) — Coast Guard divers are searching the waters just off the shoreline of northern Galveston Bay in Texas after witnesses say a military helicopter broke up and crashed.

-Coast Guard Petty Officer 1st Class Andrew Kendrick says the Apache helicopter based at nearby Ellington Field was carrying two people.

-Witnesses told Houston television stations the aircraft was flying unusually low Wednesday afternoon and broke apart in the air.
+Witnesses said the aircraft broke apart in the air late Wednesday afternoon.

-Debris was reported scattered over a section of the bay along with an oil slick.
-Divers have been in the water where the wheels of the chopper poked above the surface about 25 yards from shore and a vacant cruise ship terminal in La Porte.

 Most Read Stories